• Home

 Some SDK functionality is changing as part of upgrading to contexts.
 For a full list of changing features, read your SDK's migration guide.

 One significant feature change is that SDKs that support contexts no longer support user aliasing.
-Instead, if you want to associate two contexts with each other, you can identify a multi-context.
-To learn more, read Identifying and changing contexts.
+Instead, if you want to associate two contexts with each other, you should identify a multi-context.
+Unlike the aliasing method, the association doesn't persist between calls.
+You must send the contexts you want to associate in each variation

 Choose your context kinds